- Search The Registry

 - My Account

 On this date in 1963, Zina Garrison Jackson was born.
 She is a retired Black tennis professional and is a youth activist.

 One of the finest doubles players in the game's recent history, Garrison captured 20 major championships.
-With Pam Shriver, she earned the 1988 Olympic Gold Medal in Seoul, Korea.
-Garrison continues to live in Houston as one of the most prominent citizens of Texas' largest city.
-She heads the Zina Garrison Foundation which provides funds and support for the homeless, youth organizations, anti-drug groups, and other charitable organizations.
+The two with Pam Shriver earned the 1988 Olympic Gold Medal in Seoul, Korea.
+Garrison continues to live in Houston as one of Texas's largest city's most prominent citizens.
+She heads the Zina Garrison Foundation, which provides funds and support for the homeless, youth organizations, anti-drug groups, and other charitable organizations.
 She also founded the Zina Garrison All-Court Tennis program in 1992, providing inner-city kids the opportunity to build self-esteem through tennis.

 She actively jogs, plays softball, and does artwork, including designing her own painted T-shirts.
 In 1997, Garrison was inducted into the Texas Women's Hall of Fame.
-In 2001, she took office as director at large of the United States Tennis Association.
-Garrison is serving a two-year term on the USTA’s 15-member board of directors.
-Garrison’s future hopes include the establishment of a homeless shelter and additional Texas junior tennis programs.
+In 2001, she took office as director of the United States Tennis Association.
+Garrison serves a two-year term on the USTA’s 15-member board of directors.
+Garrison’s future hopes include establishing a homeless shelter and additional Texas junior tennis programs.